raphaelquast/EOmaps/docs/api.rst

       -  use ``n=10`` to calculate 10 (equally-spaced) intermediate points between each anchor-point

-- Additional keyword-arguments are passed to matpltolib's ``plt.plot``
+- Additional keyword-arguments are passed to `matplotlib.pyplot.plot <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html#>`_

   - This gives a lot of flexibility to style the lines!

-.. currentmodule:: eomaps

 .. autosummary::
     :toctree: generated